“The life of the law has not been logic: it has been experience.”

 -Justice Oliver W. Holmes

-The links below are intended to help you through the process of considering and applying for Law School.
-It is also strongly recommended that you attend a pre-law workshop (see the schedule to the right) and then make an appointment via email with Vanderbilt’s pre-law adviser, Professor Carrie Russell, JD, PhD, for individually tailored assistance.
+The links above and to the right are intended to provide helpful information to consider when exploring a legal career and applying to Law School.
+It is also strongly recommended that after you have taken the time to explore the resources provided on this website, you make an appointment with Vanderbilt’s pre-law advisor, Professor Carrie Russell, JD, PhD (via Calendly) for individually tailored assistance.

 To stay up to date on pre-law programming, internship opportunities and other helpful announcements, please sign up for the Pre-Law listserv and join the Vanderbilt Pre-Law LinkedIn Group to receive the most up-to-date information about Vanderbilt's pre-law program and connect with alumni.

 To subscribe to the list-serv, send an email from your vanderbilt.edu address with PRELAW in subject line to email@example.com